Top 6 Tips for Stargazing in Michigan

 If you love the stories behind the constellations as much as the stars themselves, check out The Storyteller’s Night Sky, a blog written by star lore historian Mary Stewart Adams.
 You’ll find detailed updates on the most recent movement of the stars and planets, in addition to the fascinating tales behind them.
 Tune in each Monday morning at 6:31 and 8:31, for Mary’s segment of the same name, on Interlochen Public Radio!
 Do you know how the Lyrid Meteor Shower connects to the Greek myth of Orpheus and Eurydice?
 Mary will tell you!

 Read Up On the Star Schedule

 Those who don’t usually stargaze might assume that every night will have the same constellations.
 However, there’s so much more to Michigan skies than the same set of stars every night!
 Each season reveals an entirely new set of constellations to be viewed, as well as other types of star formations, planets, and comets.
 There are even ideal times for viewing certain spacecraft, like the International Space Station!

 Publications like the Sky Calendar from Lansing’s Abrams Planetarium can keep you up to date on the season-to-season star movements.
 The New York Times even has a digital Solar System Schedule you can add to your Google Calendar!

-The Headlands International Dark Sky Park of Mackinaw City has a nice primer for what constellations are generally visible in Michigan skies during which season.
+The Headlands International Dark Sky Park of Mackinaw City has a nice and quick primer for what constellations are generally visible in Michigan skies during which season.
 If you’re stargazing in the Michigan summer, check out this great interview with John French, Production Coordinator of the Abrams Planetarium, where he details the types of constellations and star formations you’ll see in the summer months!